DanTheMann15/tsschecker/README.md

 # tsschecker
-tsschecker is a powerful tool to check TSS signing status of combinations of<br/>various devices and iOS/iPadOS/tvOS/watchOS/macOS versions.
+tsschecker is a powerful tool to check TSS signing status on combinations of<br/>various devices and iOS/iPadOS/tvOS/watchOS/macOS firmware versions.

 ## Features
 * Allows you to get lists of all devices as well as all Firmwares and OTA versions for a specific device.